litebird/reionization/LB_forecast_Aachen/README.txt

         - we get the same sigma(tau_reio) = 0.0022 as for fixed Mnu
         - we get no lower bound on m_ncdm, just an upper bound m_ncdm < 0.11 eV (95%CL)
         - this translates into Mnu < 0.33 eV (95%CL)

+* litebird_planck_v2 likelihood and litebird_planck_v2_lcdm chains (3.12.2021):

+    - likelihood: LiteBird + Planck, differing from litebird_planck_v1 only through the fact that fsky is taken to be 0.70 in the LiteBird range 2 <= l <= 600 and 0.57 in the Planck range l > 600
+                  (the l-dependent f_sky is written in the last column of the noise file and is read by the likelihood code, which required a small modification of this code)

+    - model: minimal LambdaCDM with the parameters discussed in previous telecons and Mnu fixed to 3*0.02eV
+        - we get slightly smaller errors, but the impact is minor, and rounding at two digits we still get sigma(tau_reio) = 0.0022
+        - further details can be seen in input/litebird_planck_v2_lcdm.ini (input) and in chains/litebird_planck_v2_lcdm/... (output)